 The visit includes the palazzo’s interior, including the “Camera dei graffiti,” featuring graffiti decorations discovered on the 15th-century plaster walls, the former chapel of the B.V.O.
 Institute, the panoramic terrace, the Italian-style gardens and other green areas and the exhibitions in the galleries.

-Along with the synagogue and Palazzo La Marmora, Palazzo Gromo Losa features in Biella’s historic Piazzo quarter circuit, part of the wider Biella Museum Network.
+Along with Palazzo La Marmora and Palazzo Ferrero, Palazzo Gromo Losa features in Biella’s historic Piazzo quarter circuit, part of the wider Biella Museum Network.

 13 May: Castelli Aperti, opening 10.00-18.00; exhibitions and Festival "Selvatica - Art and Nature" (7th edition, www.selvaticafestival.net).